tikankika/COSEAQ/Content Generation from Syllabus and National Curriculum - COSEAC C.md

 - Use defined components to structure the chapter outline.
 - Align chapter outline with learning objectives and curriculum analysis.

+**Fact-Checking and Evaluation:** *(Beta)*
+- Establish a stringent fact-checking protocol to ensure content accuracy.
+- Verify all information against reputable scientific sources.
+- Recommend guidelines for periodic evaluation and updates.
+- Incorporate new scientific findings to maintain relevance.

-**Content Writing:**
+**Content Writing:** - See COSEAQ T
 - Follow the chapter outline structure to develop content.
 - Adhere to writing style guidelines for clarity and comprehensibility.
 - Provide detailed, accurate explanations of key concepts and theories.
 - Discuss relationships and connections between concepts and theories.
 - Include discussion sections exploring issues, challenges, and real-world applications.
 - Incorporate thought-provoking questions to encourage critical reflection.

-**Fact-Checking and Evaluation:** *(Beta)*
-- Establish a stringent fact-checking protocol to ensure content accuracy.
-- Verify all information against reputable scientific sources.
-- Recommend guidelines for periodic evaluation and updates.
-- Incorporate new scientific findings to maintain relevance.

 # Commands Overview: